 Big Guy stretched.
-Our Somali cat — the best cat in the world and certainly the absolutely smartest, sweetest and gentlest — was also our meeter and greeter.
+Our Somali cat — the best cat in the world and certainly the smartest, sweetest, and gentlest — was our meeter and greeter.

-Eventually, it was time for the Cardinal to depart and when he stood up, and Big Guy finally left his cozy spot on the warm lap of the region’s reigning Catholic cleric, I realized the Cardinal was absolutely coated in cat hair.
+When it was time for the Cardinal to depart, he stood up.
+Big Guy left his cozy spot on the warm lap of the Archbishop.
+That was when I realized the Cardinal was coated in cat hair.
+Big Guy’s hair.

 “Wait a minute, your Eminence.
 Let me get the pet hair sticky roller and see if I can get some of that hair off your long black cape?”
-I was pretty sure that the cloak needed something a lot more oomph than a lint roller.
-This was going to need some firepower beyond my limited means.
+I was pretty sure the cloak needed more than a lint roller.
+It was going to need dry cleaning with muscles behind it.

-So I shut up.
-Wincing with foreknowledge, having gained in wisdom though not what I had hoped for, we parted and as he and his retinue swept out my door … I pondered how life’s journey takes strange side roads, unexpected twists and turns.
-This was one.
+So I shut up and we parted company.
+As he and his retinue swept out my door, I pondered how life’s journey takes strange side roads, unexpected twists, and turns.

 “Meow?” questioned Big Guy.
 Clearly he liked the Cardinal and it had been mutual.
 I believe Big Guy came away from the experience with some special, secret understanding of Truth.
 I, on the other hand, felt obliged to call my husband and warn him that Cardinal Law was dressed in more than he realized.

-“Yup,” said I, equally downplaying the difficulties that would arise from the incident.
-I had wrangled with Big Guy’s fur.
-I knew how bad it would be.
+“Yup,” I said.
+I’d wrangled with Big Guy’s fur and knew how bad it could be.

-Some weeks later, when Garry, in the course of work, again encountered the good Cardinal, he called my husband to the side for a private word.
+Some weeks later, when Garry, in the course of work, again encountered the Cardinal, he called my husband to the side for a private word.
 The other reporters were stunned!
-What scoop was Garry Armstrong, ace reporter, getting from which they were excluded?
+What scoop was Garry Armstrong getting?
 Rumors ran rampant.
 Armstrong was getting the goods and they were out in the cold.
-Mumble, mumble, grouse, complain, grr.
+Mumble, mumble, grouse, complain.